carbon-language/carbon-lang/mlir/docs/SymbolsAndSymbolTables.md

 defining a `SymbolTable`.
 A `SymbolTable` operation provides the container for the [`Symbol`](#symbol) operations.
 It verifies that all `Symbol` operations have a unique name, and provides facilities for looking up symbols by name.
-Operations defining a `SymbolTable` may use the `OpTrait::SymbolTable` trait.
+Operations defining a `SymbolTable` must use the `OpTrait::SymbolTable` trait.

 ### Referencing a Symbol